ChristianSi/lytspel/devnotes.md

 Replace `...` by a dozen or more random characters.
 That file has to exist but isn't tracked by git since otherwise the SECRET_KEY wouldn't be secret!

+Ensure that the additional dependencies needed for the web app are installed:

+    pip3 install flask misaka

+If you run the app from source rather than from a pip-installed package, you also need to ensure that all the dependencies listed in the "install_requires" section of the "setup.py" file are installed.

+You also need to create a directory where the app can temporarily store uploaded files if it doesn't exist already.
+By default, "$HOME/webdata/uploads" is used for this purpose (where $HOME is your home directory).
+If you want to use another directory, you can add an entry `UPLOAD_FOLDER = '...'` to your "web.cfg".

+Note that the temporary files created in this directory are **not** deleted by the web app.
+You might delete them manually after stopping the app, or preferably add an entry such as

+    */15  *  *  *  *  find ~/webdata/uploads/ -type f -mmin +45 -delete

+to your `crontab`.
+This will ensure that files within the specified directory older than 45 minutes will be deleted every 15 minutes (so no file will survive for more than one hour).

 Afterwards, change to the root of your Lytspel repository and call

     make flask